tatumio/doc/docs/rpc/tezos-rpc-documentation/getBlockHashes.md

 The `getBlockHashes` method returns an array of block hashes included in the specified chain:

 - An array of block hashes, sorted by decreasing fitness.

+(Note: The exact fields in the return object might vary based on the Tezos blockchain's implementation and version.)